(m) Provisions and Contingent liabilities Provisions

 61 Leases:

-The lease expenses for cancellable operating leases during the year ended 31w March 2024 is ?
-25.57 lakhs (3P‘ March 2023: \ 20.24 lakhs).
-The Company’s significant leasing arrangements in respect of operating lease, which includes cancellable leases generally ranging upto 11 months and are usually renewable by mutual consent on mutually agreeable terms.
+The lease expenses for cancellable operating leases during the year ended 31st March 2025 is ' 30.32 lakhs (31st March 2024: ' 25.57 lakhs) The Company's significant leasing arrangements in respect of operating lease, which includes cancellable leases generally ranging upto 11 months and are usually renewable by mutual consent on mutually agreeable terms.
 The aggregate lease rentals payable are charged as rent under Note No 32 to the financial statements.

-The accompanying notes form an intergra! part of these Standalone Financial Statements (1 to 63)
+The accompanying notes form an intergral part of these Standalone Financial Statements (1 to 63) For and on behalf of the Board of Directors As per our separate report of even date attached

 |